 Note: If you choose to uninstall your existing instance first, restart your server before reinstalling to avoid problems with the new installation.

 Caution!
 Do not change the owner of any databases in the Sage Estimating instance.

-Set your new SQL Server instance to the settings outlined in the following sections.
+Configure your new SQL Server instance using the settings outlined in the following sections.

-SAGE_ESTIMATING Instance
+Instance Configuration: SAGE_ESTIMATING Instance